SS Ausonia (1909): World War I service and sinking

 At the outbreak of World War I in August 1914, Ausonia was requisitioned by the Admiralty as a troopship to mainly serve in the Mediterranean Sea.
 In April 1915, Ausonia carried the 1st Royal Dublin Fusiliers from the United Kingdom to Lemnos.
 She would evacuate that same regiment from Lemnos following the Allied defeat at Gallipoli in January 1916.

 Ausonia had her first encounter with a German submarine off the coast of southern Ireland on 11 June 1917, when she was hit by a single torpedo from while she was travelling from Montreal, Canada to Avonmouth, United Kingdom.
 A single person was killed in the explosion and the ship sustained serious damage.
 But Ausonia managed to stay afloat long enough to reach the Irish port of Queenstown, where she was repaired and later returned to service.

 Ausonia was travelling from Liverpool, United Kingdom to New York City, United States under the command of Captain Robert Capper while carrying 140 crew members and general cargo, when she was hit by a torpedo from 620 nmi west south west of the Fastnet Rock in the Atlantic Ocean on 30 May 1918.
 The initial explosion killed eight crew members and had damaged the ship, but not enough to sink her.
 Noticing this, Kapitänleutnant Ernst Hashagen of ordered to surface the U-boat about 45 minutes after having torpedoed Ausonia and began to shell the ship with artillery fire.
-The surviving crew were able to abandon ship in her lifeboats before the shelling began and subsequentely watched the Ausonia founder.
+The surviving crew were able to abandon ship in her lifeboats before the shelling began and subsequently watched the Ausonia founder.
 The survivors drifted in the lifeboats for eight days before being rescued by on 8 June 1918 and landed at Castletownbere.
 An additional 35 crew died before rescue arrived and another badly injured survivor died two days after being rescued in a Liverpool hospital, bringing the total death toll to 44.